This trip is sold out!

 February 14 Let’s head south–as south as you can get on the continent!
 We’ll fly to Ushuaia in Tierra del Fuego today, the “End of the World” (overnight in Ushuaia)

-February 15 Boat tour of the picturesque Beagle Channel and penguin excursion on Martillo island (overnight in Ushuaia)
+February 15 Today we’ll visit the penguins on Martillo island in the Beagle Channel! (overnight in Ushuaia)

 February 16 Visit Tierra del Fuego National Park, part of the subantarctic forest (overnight in Ushuaia)